Electricity at the macroscale and its microscopic origins: Summary

-Roughly-speaking, Eq.~\ref{eqn:scale_separation} means that the microstructure fluctuates on the microscale $a$ and the macroscale $L$, but there exists an intermediate \emph{mesoscale} $l$, where ${a\ll l \ll L}$, on which its fluctuations are negligible.
-Therefore, on any mesoscopic domain, the average of the microscopic fluctuations of $\nu$ almost vanish and non-linear contributions to its macroscopic variations are negligible.
+The first premise is that the microstructure fluctuates on the microscale $a$ and the macroscale $L$, but there exists an intermediate \emph{mesoscale} $l$, where ${a\ll l \ll L}$, on which its fluctuations are negligible.
+Therefore, on any mesoscopic domain, the average of the microscopic fluctuations of $\nu$ almost vanish, and non-linear contributions to its macroscopic variations are negligible.